esri-es/arcgis_websocket_server/README.md

 ## Known issues

+### ArcGIS API for JavaScript version <= v4.8 & v3.x

-The WebSocket Server seems to be working properly with JavaScript 3.x version and JavaScript <= v4.8.
-If you want to know more please [check the issues](https://github.com/hhkaos/arcgis_websockets/issues).
+Before [this commit](https://github.com/hhkaos/arcgis_websocket_server/commit/22c48299d92e7761e6c718d2c6afa525284fc448) on May 5, 2015 this streamserver was only working with JS API <= v4.8 and v3.x.
+If you want to know more you can also [check this issue](https://github.com/hhkaos/arcgis_websocket_server/issues/3).

 ## Documentation